Mathematics

 Profile of a Graduate Capacities: Analyzing, Product Creation

-One of These Shapes Is Not Like the Others
+One of These Shapes is Not Like the Others

 Students build upon their kindergarten understanding to examine, identify, compare, and sort two-dimensional and three-dimensional shapes.
 They explore largely through play, how to describe the world around them using geometry terms.
 Attributes are realized through careful analysis as students notice how some are helpful in defining the geometry of a shape, while others are not.
 They will construct and deconstruct a variety of shapes in order to build both realistic and imagined objects.
 They will also develop a basic understanding of fractions as they learn that shapes can be divided into equal parts.